kyletan1995/defenseAnalysis/README.md

 This is all the code and rough work for all analysis done on Python via Jupyter notebook.

 ### database.sqlite
 This is the raw database that this project is based on.
+Due to size limitation (~300 MBs) I cannot upload this.
 This is downloaded from: https://www.kaggle.com/datasets/hugomathien/soccer